Best Ever Mini Cheesecakes

 They’re chocolate.
 They can do what they want.

-When your cheesecakes are cooled, push them up from the bottom to remove from pan.
-Don’t follow the directions that come with the box – if you use a knife to help them release, they won’t look all smooth and pretty.
+Once they're cooled, push them up from the bottom to remove from pan.
+Don't follow the directions that come with the box - if you use a knife to help them release, they won't look all smooth and pretty.

 Call everyone in your family to gather around your works of art and demand that they swoon appropriately.